lakshmankolasani/SpotifyChartsDataPreparation/README.md

 # SpotifyChartsDataPreparation

-Data Pipeline for getting the required data to build a Dashboard that shows list of Top 10 Tracks, their audio features, 30 seconds song preview, their Trend over past few days before reaching Top 10, and audio Features.
+Data Pipeline for getting the required data using Spotipy library to build a Dashboard that shows list of Top 10 Spotify Global Tracks, their audio features, 30 seconds song previews, and their s over past few days before reaching Top 10.

 Running the code will output 2 data files to be used to create Tableau Dashboard.